Blyde River CanyonAddress Blyde River Canyon, South Africa

 A wide variety of animal and birdlife depends upon the incredible range of different habitats found at various altitudes along the canyon’s length.
 Lush vegetation and an ample water supply help to attract a large number of antelope species, including klipspringer, mountain reedbuck, waterbuck, blue wildebeest and kudu.
 Blyderivierpoort Dam is home to hippos and crocodiles, while all five South African primate species can be seen within the Blyde River Canyon Nature Reserve.

 Avian species are particularly prolific here, making the Blyde River a top destination for birders.
 Specials include the elusive Pel’s fishing owl and the vulnerable blue swallow, while the steep cliffs of the canyon provide the ideal nesting conditions for the endangered Cape vulture.
 Most famously, the reserve supports South Africa’s only known breeding site of the rare Taita falcon.

-The latter refers to three circular, grass-topped peaks that resemble the traditional houses of the native people and are named after three of Maripe’s wives.
+These circular, grass-topped peaks resemble the traditional houses of the native people and are named after three of Maripe’s wives.
 The lookout point at Three Rondavels is considered one of the area’s best.

-Other highlights include the reserve’s many waterfalls.
-One of the most famous is the Kadishi Tufa Waterfall, the second-highest tufa waterfall in the world and home of the “weeping face of nature”, created by sheets of water falling over rock formations that resemble a human face.
+This is the second-highest tufa waterfall in the world and the home of the “weeping face of nature”, created by sheets of water falling over rock formations that resemble a human face.